MON300: Control Quality Performance Monitoring and Adaptive Control

 Attendees will also be skilled on the application of online adaptive control technology using the control quality monitoring software and then linking it with closed-loop DCS based-adaptive control schemes.
 Using the knowledge, attendees on their own can build closed-loop adaptive control schemes at their plant inside the DCS/PLC using OPC connectivity.

 Attendees will be able to significantly improve control quality at their plants, move the plant more stably and reliably in the direction of increasing profits with fewer shutdowns and fewer abnormal events.
 The plant will also see a reduction in the number of alarms and a reduced need for operator intervention.
+The following topics are covered in this course:

 - Modern process control in plants